 Preferably, participants will pay part of the cost of the training programme.
 Payment will be made by DMPM to Reef Check or other organizations running the guide training programme.

 v.
 Management Action

-Action 1: To be Managed in collaboration with other agencies such as the Wildlife Department and the Ministry of Tourism.
+Action 1 To be managed in collaboration with other agencies such as PERHILITAN and MOTOUR.
 The department must also request funds to be allocated to run this programme.